Jbrimbelibap/io868/README.md

 It is called 868 because the default frequency has been changed to match the one which my garage operates at ;).

-This can be changes easily back to 433.92Mhz if you wish.
+This can be changes easily back to 433.92Mhz if you wish .

 ##

 Changes include :

 * A new frequency selection menu with 22 choices ranging from 310Mhz to 915Mhz.

-(This selection is the same regardless of the code number [0] [1] etc, and is forgotten after rebooting).
+* A way for each page to remember the chosen frequency

-* The menus has been reordered to have the monitor mode in the main menu, useful to make sure the right frequency is selected.
+* The menus has been changed slightly, monitor mode is next to frequency to make it easier to use io868 to find the frequency of your remote

 * no more "about" section.